Funny Cide: Preakness Stakes

 Blood-Horse magazine's Steven Haskin wrote: "Pimlico stakes coordinator David Rollinson had to go out and recruit Preakness Stakes horses when it looked like only six or seven were going to run.
 All was calm that first week after the Derby.
 Then, Empire Maker was officially declared out, leaving only six confirmed starters.
 Then Midway Road came in.
 Then all hell broke loose when the Miami Herald's bogus story and photo of Santos cheating in the Derby appeared.
 Empire Maker suddenly jumped back in, his Triple Crown hopes alive once again.
 Hours later, when the inferno began to subside, he was back out.
 Then Peace Rules officially came in.
 Sometime, in between all that, Champali scratched after colicking.
 Then Kissin Saint and Alysweep came in.
 Then Indian Express came out.
 Then Rollinson popped a couple of Advil and braced for week two."
 Week two was like week one, now including the in and outs and ins of New York Hero, Ten Cents A Shine, Foufa's Warrior, and During.
 Haskin said, "All this confusion could have been avoided if all involved had known how Funny Cide was going to run in the Preakness."

-Shipped in at the last moment by Tagg and stabled in Mary Eppler's barn to keep him calm and out from under the press, this time Funny Cide was the betting favorite.
+Shipped in at the last moment by Tagg and stabled in Mary Eppler's barn to keep him calm and away from the press, this time Funny Cide was the betting favorite.
 On a cold, wet day in May, he broke from post position nine (only Layminister in 1910 and Canonero II in 1971 won from the ninth post) and was the runaway winner of the 2003 Preakness Stakes at Baltimore's Pimlico Race Course.
 His time was 1:55:61 and he took the race by 9 3/4 lengths, the second-largest margin in Preakness history.

 "I couldn't find my horse, so I was watching Funny Cide," said Bob Baffert, trainer of Senor Swinger, who finished fifth.
 "It was fun watching and listening to the crowd respond to Funny Cide as he drew off like that."

 Funny Cide earned a Beyer Speed Figure of 114.
 He was only the third New York-bred to win the Preakness.
 The other two were Jacobus in 1883 and Margrave in 1896 when the Preakness was run at Gravesend Race Track in Coney Island, New York.